When Is a Georgia Pet Owner Liable for Injuries?

 An Overview of Animal Bite/Animal Attack Liability in Georgia

-In dog bite cases, Ashenden adds, a dog bite victim, the plaintiff, must also show that the dog either had a history of “vicious propensities,” that it had bitten someone in the past or that the owner did not have the dog leashed, which led to the injury.
+Ashenden adds that the plaintiff in a dog bite case must also show that the dog either had a history of “vicious propensities” (such as having bitten someone in the past) or that the owner did not have the dog leashed, which led to the injury.

 The location of the attack is also a factor.
 “If it occurred on the owner’s property, then you need to look at the history of the dog,” Ashenden says.
 “If the attack occurs away from a person’s house, you’re looking at not only the history of the dog but also whether there’s a leash law violation.”